 Many noncitizens of the U.S., particularly from south of the border, attempt to enter the U.S. without documentation (a visa or green card) or by using false documentation.
-The law requires that they be placed in a deportation process called “expedited removal,” according to which they will be sent home without a hearing -- unless they request asylum.
+The law requires that they be placed in a deportation process called "expedited removal," according to which they will be sent home without a hearing—unless they request asylum.
 In response to the large number of these asylum requests, the U.S. Department of Homeland Security (DHS) has implemented an interview process known as credible fear screening.

 The idea behind a credible fear interview is that noncitizens can, instead of being sent straight home, apply for asylum or withholding of removal if they are able to establish a credible (believable) fear of persecution or torture if returned to their home country.
 But they need to get past this initial screening in order to actually present their full asylum case to an immigration judge for approval or denial.

-When a Custom and Border Protection (CBP) officer detains a noncitizen for not having the required immigration documents or for attempting to commit fraud to enter the U.S., CBP will ask whether the person has a fear of returning to his or her home country.
-A person who says “no” will be removed from the United States.
+When a Custom and Border Protection (CBP) officer detains a noncitizen for not having the required immigration documents or for attempting to commit fraud to enter the U.S., CBP will ask whether the person has a fear of returning to their home country.
+A person who says "no" will be removed from the United States.
 If the person expresses a fear of persecution or torture, CBP officers will set up a credible fear interview with an asylum officer.

 The detainee should be given at least 48 hours to prepare for the interview unless he or she waives (gives up the right to) the waiting period.
 In most situations, the person must wait days or even weeks in detention before the interview will take place.

 The asylum officer who conducts the interview will receive notes about the date the person being interviewed entered the U.S., the place of entry into the U.S., and whether the person initially claimed fear of persecution or torture.